KakaoTV

-KakaoTV is a South Korean OTT streaming television, personal internet broadcasting and video player service owned by Kakao Entertainment that launched on June 16, 2015.
+KakaoTV was a South Korean over-the-top, advertising-based and pay-per-view streaming television service, and personal broadcasting and video platform owned by Kakao Entertainment that launched on June 16, 2015.
+On March 5, 2026, KakaoTV announced it would cease operations on June 30, 2026, after the termination and removal of video uploads, channels, live chat, etc.

 History

 On June 16, 2015, KakaoTV was officially released.
 Initially, it was a website similar to Naver TV in the way that it offered the streaming broadcasts from affiliated or contracted broadcasters.

 On November 6, 2015, Kakao launched the "KakaoTV Live Open Chat" function which links KakaoTV's live broadcasts and Kakao Talk's open chat, allowing viewers to chat while streaming a program.

 On February 18, 2017, Daum tvPot was integrated with KakaoTV.
 In 2017, KakaoTV attracted only 1.8% of streaming video viewers according to a survey of 7,426 online video streaming users.

 On September 1, 2020, Kakao M (now Kakao Entertainment M Company) expanded the service area of KakaoTV to OTT as it needed a platform to distribute its own dramas, entertainment programs and films.
 It accumulated 13 million views one week after its launch, 58 million views after a month and 106 million views after three months.

-Most content is in average 20-minutes long and some are created in vertical form for mobile users.
+While most content is short-form series with episode runtimes of 10 to 20 minutes, some created in vertical format for mobile users, KakaoTV also includes "mid-form" dramas with episodes ranging around 30 minutes.